“You must do something to make the world more beautiful.”

 Click to expand answers!

 I live in Atlanta.
 While I love serving clients in the metro area, since it is such a pleasure to meet you in person, I also often work remotely!
 My goal is to make it a seamless process, regardless of your location.
 It’s really important that I create a rich enough connection with my clients to be able to extract and understanding the special something that will bring the personalized wow to their content.
-I also will happily ship to or mail invitations on behalf of my clients.
+If you are ITP Atlanta (you know what that means if you are of Atlanta) we do hand delivery.
+I otherwise happily ship content to or even mail invitations on behalf of my clients.

 Thank you!
-I specialize in custom pieces, but around the holidays I create a crest for holiday cards.
+I specialize in custom pieces, but around the holidays I create a shared design for holiday cards.
 If you have a particular need, or see something I’ve made before that you love, please feel free to reach out!

 I hand letter with ink but also think modern technology is great.
 So, I strike a happy medium.
-For raw projects on addressing, I create everything by hand and you get that perfectly imperfect feel.
-For other pieces, I design by hand, digitize, combine that ink-based art with digital creativity with graphic art, and typography, then collage it all together for printing.
+For raw projects or calligraphy addressing, I create everything by hand and you get that perfectly imperfect feel.
+For other pieces, I design by hand, digitize, combine that ink-based art with digital creative graphic art and typography, then collage it all together for printing.
 To learn how bespoke commissions work, check out the custom process.

 Art, architecture, and gardens